Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

       3. Any ballots that had the lowest ranking application as their top choice will have the votes of their next choice tallied.
       4. Steps 2-3 will be repeated until one application receives a majority of votes to win.
          - If the final vote leads to a tie, the Leader of the Canadian Championship Selection Committee will select the host of the Canadian Championship.
-    - If a member of the Canadian Championship Selection Committe is part of the Core Team for an Application, they are **not** eligible to vote.
+    - If a member of the Canadian Championship Selection Committee is part of the Core Team for an Application, they are **not** eligible to vote.
 - Once an application has been selected, the Point Person for the application will be notified.
   - The Canadian Championship Selection Committee will continue to help with the organization of the event at this point.
 - All applications _should_ be publically posted for viewing after the selection process is complete.